google/prefab/docs/index.md

 This field is optional.
 If not specified, the library name is assumed to be `lib<module name>`.

-The `android` and field allows either `export_libraries` or `library_name` to be overridden dependening on the target platform.
+The `android` and `gnulinux` fields allow either `export_libraries` or `library_name` to be overridden dependening on the target platform.
 Each subfield follows the same rules of the main properties with the same name.
 If specified, the platform-specific properties override the generic properties.

 TODO: Example.